Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Conclusions

 \end{enumerate}

-Detecting synchrotron curvature on a pixel-by-pixel basis will require additional low-frequency polarisation measurements, together with higher-sensitivity intermediate-frequency channels to bridge the gap between low- and high-frequency observations.
-Namely, high sensitivity observations at higher frequencies, such as those proposed by \cite{2024SPIE13102E..25M, ELFS2025} for the European Low Frequency Survey (ELFS) would help constrain the curvature by providing a wider frequency separation and thus increasing leverage and sensitivity to spectral curvature.
+Detecting synchrotron curvature on a pixel-by-pixel basis is limited not only by sensitivity but also by the frequency leverage of the current data.
+Meaningful constraints require additional low-frequency polarisation measurements with higher sensitivity.
+In particular, surveys such as the European Low Frequency Survey (ELFS, 5--20\,GHz) proposed by \cite{2024SPIE13102E..25M, ELFS2025} would help constrain the curvature by providing a wider frequency separation and thus increasing leverage and sensitivity to spectral curvature.
+However, other effects, such as Faraday rotation and Faraday depolarisation, may also become relevant, and the modelling presented in this work will need to be extended.

 Looking ahead, upcoming CMB surveys will greatly benefit from combining their data with deep low-frequency measurements, as these are essential for accurate synchrotron characterisation.
 Currently, thermal dust remains the dominant source of uncertainty over most of the sky at CMB frequencies, meaning that QUIJOTE-MFI2 and other low-frequency surveys will play a crucial role once higher-frequency dust measurements improve.
-In the longer term, as experiments like the Simons Observatory \citep{2019JCAP...02..056A} and LiteBIRD \citep{2023PTEP.2023d2F01L} achieve improved sensitivity and more precise dust characterisation, low-frequency synchrotron data from instruments such as QUIJOTE-MFI2 will provide valuable information for validating component-separation results.
+In the longer term, as experiments like the Simons Observatory \citep{2019JCAP...02..056A} and LiteBIRD \citep{2023PTEP.2023d2F01L} achieve improved sensitivity and more precise dust characterisation, low-frequency synchrotron data from instruments such as QUIJOTE-MFI2 will provide valuable information for validating component separation results.